-The Kintetsu Osaka Line is a private railway that runs through three prefectures: Osaka, Nara, and Mie.
-The line runs from Osaka Uehommachi Station in the Tennoji Ward of Osaka to Ise-Nakagawa Station in Matsusaka City, Mie Prefecture.
-There is also a Limited Express through service that runs on this line and the Kintetsu Nagoya Line all the way to Kintetsu Nagoya Station.
+The Kintetsu Osaka Line is a private railway operated by Kintetsu Railway that runs through three prefectures: Osaka, Nara, and Mie.
+The line runs from Osaka-Uehommachi Station in Tennoji Ward, Osaka, to Ise-Nakagawa Station in Matsusaka City, Mie Prefecture.
+At Ise-Nakagawa it connects with the Kintetsu Nagoya Line and the Kintetsu Yamada Line.
+There are also Limited Express through services that use this line and the Kintetsu Nagoya Line all the way to Kintetsu-Nagoya Station.

 A Sub.
 Semi Express on the Kintetsu Osaka Line

 In this article we will look at the key destinations on the Kintetsu Osaka Line, and then at the Limited Express service for Nagoya.
-Kintetsu Railways are not covered by the Japan Rail Pass but there are other discount passes which we will examine at the end of this article.
+Kintetsu trains are not covered by the Japan Rail Pass, but there are other discount passes which we will examine at the end of this article.

 Key Destinations

-There are 44 stations on The Kintetsu Osaka Line.
-The key destinations and transfer points are given below with fares and travel times from Osaka Uehommachi Station.
+There are 48 stations on the Kintetsu Osaka Line.
+The key destinations and transfer points are given below with fares and train times from Osaka-Uehommachi Station.
+Train times vary by service, and Limited Express trains require a separate Limited Express ticket in addition to the basic fare.

 This station is convenient for the Shinkabukiza Theater, the Sheraton Miyako Hotel Osaka and the information exchange center at Osaka International House.

-Osaka Uehommachi can be accessed via the Kintetsu Namba Line from Osaka Namba Station.
+Osaka-Uehommachi can be accessed via the Kintetsu Namba Line from Osaka-Namba Station.
 Transfers can also be made here to trains bound for the Kintetsu Nara Line.
-At nearby Tanimachi Kyuchome Station transfers can be made to the Tanimachi Subway Line and the Sennichimae Subway Line.
+At nearby Tanimachi-Kyuchome Station transfers can be made to the Osaka Metro Tanimachi Line and the Osaka Metro Sennichimae Line.

 Departure information is given in both Japanese and English